thoni56/execnotify/README.md

 - pass_icon
 - fail_icon

 They should be paths to icons suitable for the notifier used.
+And of course readable by whatever notifier you are using.

 ### Example `.execnotifyrc`